netdata/netdata/README.md

 ### :globe_with_meridians: Is Netdata open-source?

+The **Netdata Agent** is open-source, but the **overall Netdata ecosystem** is a hybrid solution, combining open-source and closed-source components.

+<details><summary>Click to see detailed answer ...</summary>
+&nbsp;<br/>&nbsp;<br/>

 Open-source is about sharing intellectual property with the world, and at Netdata, we embrace this philosophy wholeheartedly.

-The Netdata Agent, the core of our ecosystem and the engine behind all our observability features, is fully open-source.
-Licensed under GPLv3+, the Netdata Agent represents our commitment to open-sourcing innovation in a wide array of observability technologies, including data collection, database design, query engines, observability data modeling, machine learning, and unsupervised anomaly detection, high-performance edge computing, real-time monitoring, and more.
+The **Netdata Agent**, the core of our ecosystem and the engine behind all our observability features, is fully open-source.
+Licensed under GPLv3+, the Netdata Agent represents our commitment to open-sourcing innovation in a wide array of observability technologies, including data collection, database design, query engines, observability data modeling, machine learning and unsupervised anomaly detection, high-performance edge computing, real-time monitoring, and more.

 **The Netdata Agent is our gift to the world**, ensuring that the cutting-edge advancements we've developed are freely accessible to everyone.